 Head to the Heart™ Cheat Sheet - Big Impact with Little Prep Time

-We have much more to choose from than the pieces listed below, but if you’re tight on time, the following suggestions should do the trick.
+There is much more to choose from than the pieces listed below, but if you are tight on time, these suggestions will do the trick.

 Step 1: Before the Event, Read the "Focus of the Week"

 Found at the beginning of each theme, this short paragraph gives you the main point of the entire lesson.
-This “focus” is the main point you are trying to get across to your kids.
-This, along with the “Objective” will help you stay on target.
+Along with the Objective, it will help you stay on target and know exactly what you are trying to get across to your kids.

 Step 2: At the Event, Play Music While Groups Gather

-Play the MP3 theme song provided for the week’s lesson or some other contemporary Christian songs as groups gather in your teaching space.
+Play the MP3 theme song provided for the week's lesson, or some other contemporary Christian music, as groups gather in your teaching space.
 Background music makes people feel more comfortable.
-No one likes entering a quiet room.
+No one likes walking into a quiet room.

 Step 3: Lead a QuizBowl or "What's That Word" Game with Prizes

-Your event has started, and the kids have gathered.
-As part of the “open the kid before you open the book” philosophy, welcome the groups, and hold a QuizBowl or What’s That Word as either a preview of what you’re going to talk about, or a review of the material you covered last time.
-Don’t forget to have prizes on hand to give away to your participants and to other kids for the fun of it.
-You’ll be surprised how even the simplest little gifts can excite kids.
+Your event has started and the kids have gathered.
+As part of the "open the kid before you open the book" philosophy, welcome the groups and hold a QuizBowl or What's That Word as either a preview of what you are about to cover or a review of last week's material.
+Have prizes on hand, not just for winners but for other kids too, just for the fun of it.
+You will be surprised how even the simplest little gifts can excite kids.

 Step 4: Pick Three Images and Analogies

-You won’t have time for much more.
-We suggest a Life Line story and Art Attack as quick solutions, usually found on pages 3 or 4 of each Theme.
-The Life Line story provides ideas to tell a story from your own life that relates to the theme.
+You won't have time for much more.
+We suggest a Life Line story and Art Attack as quick solutions, usually found on pages 3 or 4 of each theme.
+The Life Line story gives you a framework for sharing something from your own life that connects to the theme.
 Better yet, bring in someone else to tell their story.
 Art Attack uses visual cues from the included Dr. He Qi artwork or cartoon art to teach to the point.

 Step 5: Lead Bible Time

-Get kids into their Bibles!
-At the very least, make sure the kids highlight the verse of the week.
-Then use one of the included Bible studies found in section E, usually on page 4 of each Theme to help familiarize kids with the Good Book.
-If you’re using Bible apps, cross-reference different translations on the spot to have kids compare and contrast.
+Get kids into their Bibles.
+At the very least, have them highlight the verse of the week.
+Then use one of the Bible studies found in section E, usually on page 4 of each theme, to help familiarize kids with the Good Book.
+If your kids are using Bible apps, cross-reference different translations on the spot and have them compare and contrast.

 Step 6: Dismiss into Small Groups

-The key to H2H is small group time.
-Let your small groups go anywhere they and their Guide find fun and comfortable.
-Don’t be limited to tables, chairs, and classrooms.
-Be sure to give groups a time limit so they can reconvene for a closing.
-Make sure Guides cover Highs and Lows with their kids.
+The key to Head to the Heart is small group time.
+Let groups go anywhere they and their Guide find fun and comfortable.
+Don't limit them to tables, chairs, and classrooms.
+Give groups a time limit so they can reconvene for a closing, and make sure Guides cover Highs and Lows with their kids.

-At the very minimum, make sure to reiterate the Wrap-up Reflection to your groups (usually on page 5), and invite the group to pray together as one large group for whatever is on their minds.
+At minimum, reiterate the Wrap-up Reflection to your groups (usually on page 5) and invite everyone to pray together as one large group for whatever is on their minds.